 3/Fifths is a theatrical work exploring race and racism today; informed by the history that is sometimes deemed too disturbing to explore.
-It will be produced and premiere at 3LD Art & Technology Center.
-We will create a dystopian theme park called SupremacyLand.
+It transformed the 10,000 square feet of 3LD Art & Technology Center into a dystopian theme park called SuprmemacyLand.

 Theatrically, I consider myself an outsider artist with considerable experience.
 I have a BFA in Film Production, and experience in corporate audio visual staging and production.
 In fact I was the TD at Windows On the World on the 107th floor in the World Trade Center in 2001.
 I was on vacation, due back on September 12th.
 It was a great job.
 I made lots of money.
 After getting through my great personal loss of friends and co-workers on 9/11, I decided to focus on what I once considered extracurricular; the nurturing of my creative spirit which was quelled by the pursuit of money.
 I didn't learn in an academic setting that your first play does not get produced.
 I'm grateful for this ignorance.
 One of the first plays I wrote and performed in was Disposable Men, a solo theater work examining the phenomenon of unarmed black men being killed by policeman.
 The piece lyrically and literally juxtaposes the plight of Hollywood monsters onto unarmed black men.
 Though laden with technology, the response it elicited was almost always an emotional, visceral one.
 This is what greatly interests me, to create work with technology that is not about the technology.

 Losing 74 co-workers on 9/11 live on TV was the most intense and frightening experience of my life.
 Through the floor to ceiling windows, my co-workers helplessly watched the plane crash.
 That's how I now define fear.
 I am a writer, a producer, a performer, a creative thinker, a leader, a team player, a generous community member.